Does your blower fan work on the high speed setting only? This problem is a

 volts and then 10 volts (low, medium low, medium) which in turn makes the blower motor turn

-amperage due to the age of its windings or the wear of the brushes it will short circuit not allowing
+amperage due to the age of its windings or the wear of the brushes it will short circuit

 the lower speeds to work.